jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

     Preview it in the browser when you have finished.
 See the nav controls on the top right?

-3. Are you a skilled programmer? look in the API reference for [nagivgation control](https://docs.mapbox.com/mapbox-gl-js/api/#navigationcontrol){:target="_blank"} to see how to move the control to the `top-left`.
+3. Are you a skilled programmer?
+Look in the API reference for [navigation control](https://docs.mapbox.com/mapbox-gl-js/api/#navigationcontrol){:target="_blank"} to see how to move the control to the `top-left`.

     _Hint:_ The example in the documentation adds the control in two lines, whereas we had previously added it in one line.